FortiNAC

 Figure 4.
 Create profile mapping with required permission sets.Figure 4.
 Create profile mapping with required permission sets.

-The remote LDAP admin accounts will be created in FortiNAC Users -> Admin Users under the following scenarios:
+The remote LDAP admin accounts will be created automatically under Users -> Admin Users under the following scenarios after the first attempt at authentication.

-2. The LDAP Administrator logs for first time in FortiNAC GUI.
+3. The LDAP Administrator logs in for the first time in the FortiNAC GUI.

-3. The LDAP Administrator account is registered through a host registration process.
-Initially it will be created as a User type account.
-In the next Directory synchronization, the user account is elevated to Administrator type account in FortiNAC and mapped to the Group profile.
+4. The LDAP Administrator account is registered through a host registration process.
+Initially, it will be created as a User type account.
+In the next Directory synchronization, the user account is elevated to an Administrator type account in FortiNAC and mapped to the Group profile.

 Related documents: